ayushbudh/ATM-Application/ATMApplication/README.md

 > Instructions to use Application

-  1. The pin of the account is 1234 which can be changed from PinScreen.java file line .....
+ 1. The pin of the account is 1234 which can be changed from PinScreen.java file line 320.
  2. Customer information is entered randomly which can be changed using the ...... files
-  3. Only numbers should be entered using the number keypad provided on the frame wherever necessary, otherwise exception will be thrown.
+ 3. Only numbers should be entered using the number keypad provided on the frame wherever necessary, a pop-up dialog box will appear which tells user to enter only     numbers from given keypad or computer keyboard.